infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 ### wrapperHide (Responsive)

-Controls will the section be showed in a specific breakpoint.
+Controls if the section will be showed on a specific breakpoint.

-> Important note that all responsive options are made in `desktop` first way for the block editor because every editor wants to style these firsts.
-All of the responsive attributes and applied from the large to the mobile breakpoint.
-So if you set the tablet's value, it will be applied to the tabled and mobile breakpoint.
+> **Important note**: all responsive options are made in `desktop` first way for the block editor because every editor wants to style these firsts.
+All of the responsive attributes are applied from the large to the mobile breakpoint.
+So if you set the tablet values, it will be applied to the tablet and mobile breakpoints.